ManikMaity/Message-Slack-Frontend/README.md

 ## Task
 - Collect the token after signing in , redirect to workspace page, feth all the workspace , if not workspace found pop up to make a workspace. ✔️✔️

-- Add members in the workspace main content pannel, add add member to workspace -> Pop up join workspace link -> copy and refress ->  link to join workspace
+- Add members in the workspace main content pannel, add add member to workspace -> Pop up join workspace link -> copy and refress ->  link to join workspace 😃✔️

+More feature ->
+- Disable add to accepting add to workspace